openvinotoolkit/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

 .. note::

-   * If the latency or throughput hint is set, it will automatically configure streams batch sizes, and number of parallel infer requests for optimal performance based on the specified device.
+   * If either the latency or throughput hint is set, it will automatically configure streams, batch sizes, and the number of parallel infer requests for optimal performance, based on the specified device.

    * Optionally, you can specify the number of parallel infer requests with the ``-nireq`` option.
-Setting a high value may result in better throughput at the expense of latency, for which a low value is recommended.
+Setting a high value may improve throughput at the expense of latency, while a low value may give the opposite result.

 Number of iterations
 ++++++++++++++++++++